OpsiMate/documentation/opsimate-docs/docs/integrations/gcp.md

 - **Env var**: `API_TOKEN`
 - **Default value**: `opsimate`

+This value is also used as the default for the `api_token` query parameter in the webhook URL.

+If you are using the **simple deployment** (via the provided `docker-compose.yml`), the `API_TOKEN` environment variable is already defined there for you.

 Make sure your OpsiMate server is started with `API_TOKEN` set (or rely on the default), and use the same value in the GCP webhook URL.

 ## Setting Up the Webhook in GCP